polytypic/f-omega-mu/SYNTAX.md

 5. `fₙ ◁ … ◁ f₁ ◁ x`, `x ▷ f₁ ▷ … ▷ fₙ`, and `f ◇ x₁ ◇ … ◇ xₙ` are special
    syntax for function application.

-6. Type annotations must be specified in function parameters and recursive expressions and are optional in parallel `let` bindings.
+6. Sufficient type annotations must be specified in function parameters and recursive expressions and are optional in parallel `let` bindings.
    Existential unpacking has the usual side condition of not allowing the type variable to escape.

 7. This Fωμ implementation is strict.